One of the most important parts of any facility is the electrical distribution system.

 2. Computer programs allow the designer to select time-current curves published by manufacturers and place curves of all OCPDs of a circuit on one graph.
 However, simply plotting the curves does not ensure selective coordination.
 The curves must be analyzed and interpreted properly in relation to the available fault currents at various points in the system.

-3. Overlays of time-current curves, with the manufacturers' published data are hand traced on log-log paper.
-Proper analysis and interpretation is important in this case, also.
+3. Overlays of time-current curves, with the manufacturers' published data, are hand traced on log-log paper.
+Proper analysis and interpretation are important in this case, also.

 For fuse systems, verification of selective coordination is quick and easy, merely adhere to fuse ampere rating ratios as indicated by the manufacturer.

 The chart above shows that if you are using a current limiting fuse, then as long as you maintain a certain ratio from the line side fuse (the fuse feeding the circuit) and the load side fuse (the circuit that the line side fuse is feeding), you are assured of selective coordination under any condition.